-The Company adheres to the Zero-Tolerance Policy in accordance with all laws relating to anti-bribery and corruption in Thailand.
-The Company will not engage in direct and indirect bribery and corruption.
-It assesses the risks of related activities or risks of corruption and monitors such activities to ensure that they do not affect the operation and that the Company must regularly monitor the internal control system.
-In addition, the risk assessment review is reviewed at least once a year.
+The company has has fully complied with the anti-bribery and corruption policy (Zero-Tolerance Policy) in accordance with all laws related to anti-bribery and corruption in Thailand.
+The Company will not directly or indirectly participate in bribery and corruption by assessing the risks involved in activities or the risk of fraud and corruption, and follow up on such activities in order to be confident that it does not affect the business operation, the Company will regularly monitor the internal control system, moreover, the risk assessment is reviewed at least once a year.